Metadata parsing

 Off-chain

-If the metadata byte string starts with 0x01 it signifies an off-chain NFT content type.
-The remaining portion of the NFT content is decoded using a Snake encoding format as an ASCII string.
-After the correct NFT URL is realized, and the NFT identification data is retrieved, the process is complete.
-Below is an example of a URL that makes use of off-chain NFT content metadata parsing: https://s.getgems.io/nft/b/c/62fba50217c3fe3cbaad9e7f/95/meta.json
+f the metadata byte string starts with 0x01, it signifies off-chain NFT content.
+The remaining portion of the NFT content is decoded using the Snake encoding format as an ASCII string.
+Once the NFT URL is obtained and the NFT identification data is retrieved, the process is complete.
+Here is an example of a URL using off-chain NFT content metadata parsing::

 URL contents (from directly above):